 - 1. Never run on sidewalks, in classrooms, or the cafeteria. - 2.
 Walk on the outside area of the sidewalk, avoiding the painted yellow circular area surrounding classroom doors. - 3.
-If a sidewalk is provided, use it. - 4.
-Use playground equipment properly. - 5.
-Safety rules must be followed, especially at crossings, streets, and playground. - 6.
+If a sidewalk is provided use it. - 4.
+Use all safety precautions in riding on or in vehicles. - 5.
+Use playground equipment properly. - 6.
+Safety patrol rules must be followed, especially at crossings, streets, and playground. - 7.
 No reckless behavior.
 It can lead to a student getting hurt or in trouble.